Harvey-Mackie/Notes/projects/zenzone/zenzone.md

 [Sequence Diagram]

+## Abstractions
+- View Models
+	- Used for state management across the whole app, similar to a context in React.
+	- The states which map from the database, interact via a repository.
+	- Use `BaseViewModel` to get access to `fetch`, `delete`, `create`, `update`
+- Database Interactions
+	- Interact via `CommonRepository` - `addAsync, getAsync, getAllAsync, deleteAsync`

 # Tasks Remaining
+MVP
 - [ ] add abstractions
 	- [ ] database interactions (repository)
 - [ ] Analyse how to test this app
+- [ ] Create Logo
+- [ ] Create Flow Chart of App/Documentation/Customer Journey

+Future
 - [ ] Add Break Difficulties
-- [ ] Create Flow Chart of App/Documentation